 Chances are your top candidate is also at the top of another company’s list.
 When you connect candidates with current employees, you give the candidate an “inside look” at the day-to-day demands of the job, the resources available to meet those demands and the people who will form their support structure.
 Access to this information makes it easier for the candidate to decide this is the right job for their career.

 By allowing your employees to meet potential hires, they can share their individual experiences of working at your organization and really highlight why they love the company.
 This gives candidates unique perspectives into how they might fit into the company’s culture and hopefully makes a job offer decision that much easier.

 Work with your staffing partner to craft a hiring and interview plan that allows for your staff to meet with candidates.
 Your recruiter can share valuable insight about how to decide who should meet with a candidate as well as advice on any key details you should have your staff discuss.

 If you’re looking to find and hire star employees, contact the recruiting team at TERRA Staffing Group.
-As recruiting and staffing experts in Seattle, Portland, and Phoenix, we have the market expertise and proven track record to help you find the right talent.
-Contact us today to learn more about our staffing services.
+As recruiting and staffing experts in Seattle, Phoenix, and Portland we have the market expertise and proven track record to help you find the right talent.
+Find one our branches today to learn more about our staffing services.